Veridise/zk-language-comparison/zir/README.md

-# ZIR
+# Zirgen

-ZIR is a DSL created by the Risc0 team to support their zkvm.
+Zirgen is a DSL created by the Risc0 team to support their zkvm.

 ## Building zirgen

-To build with risc0's ZIR frontend (`zirgen`) first clone their repository and then build the tool.
+To build with risc0's zirgen frontend (also called `zirgen`), first clone their repository and then build the tool.
 To build the tool you will need to install [Bazel](https://bazel.build/) version 6.0.0, which is the required version at the time of writing.
 If this version number is no longer correct the version declared in the `.bazelversion` file inside the repo prevails.
 An easy way to manage different bazel versions is with [Bazelisk](https://github.com/bazelbuild/bazelisk).

 ```
 git clone https://github.com/risc0/zirgen